LucianU/bud/README.rst

 The YAML files found directly in ``deployment`` contain `Ansible Playbooks`_.
 A playbook specifies which roles or tasks to run against which host.
-If you've added a ``solr`` role, you should also add in the playbooks here, to make sure it will run.
+If you've added a ``solr`` role, you should also add it in the playbooks here, to make sure it will run.

 Another important directory is ``group_vars``.
 This contains variables used